New Mexico adds 96 virus cases, including 10 in Santa Fe County

-The state Department of Health reported 96 additional cases of the novel coronavirus and three more deaths Friday.
+The New Mexico Department of Health reported 96 additional cases of the novel coronavirus and three more deaths Friday.

-The new cases increased the statewide total to 25,902 since the pandemic began.
+The new cases brought the statewide total to 25,902 since the pandemic began.

-The state also announced three additional deaths in Bernalillo, Chaves and Roosevelt counties.
+The three new deaths occurred in Bernalillo, Chaves and Roosevelt counties.
 Overall, 794 people have died in New Mexico of COVID-19, the disease caused by the coronavirus.

 State health officials said 13,412 people have recovered from the illness, while 69 people remain hospitalized.